When children are born, they are looking in the faces of all these strange people with one question in mind- Do I belong here?

 As an extremely smart and intellectual precocious child( I was reading at a college level in the fourth grade), I often sought out places that placed emphasis on mind development.

 Living in a home filled with depression and homophobia, it was clear that the places for boys were places where you could play sports and inflict pain.

 Taking my education into my own hands, I sought out places that focused on the intellect.

 At fourteen, I discovered an incredible prep school that was expensive as hell and miles away from my limited Detroit neighborhood.

 My only problem: parents who failed to see that this financial challenge would pay off in the near future.
-When the person writing the checks doesn’t see the value of what’s being offered or worse, doesn’t understand what’s being offered and as a result attempts to steer you away from a life changing opportunity, the home loss is reinstated.
+When the person writing the checks doesn’t see the value of what’s being offered or worse, doesn’t understand what’s being offered then steers you away from a life-changing opportunity, the home loss is reinstated.